NormLorenz/solidjs-playground/READMETOO.md

 - what the hell is the server component?
 - ~~get rid of the users page and replace it with the about page~~
 - ~~move home page logo to assets~~
-- to do list
+- to do list using global storage
 - resized menu not working
 - menu drop down not working
 - ~~build a footer fragment~~
 - ~~position footer at the bottom on the page~~
-- build a navigation fragment
+- ~~build a navigation fragment~~
+-

 A general Component has no implicit children prop.
 If desired, you can specify one as in Component<{name: String, children: JSX.Element}>.